DirectoryTree/LdapRecord-Docs/laravel/auth/setup.md

 cn=sbauman,ou=users,dc=acme,dc=com
 ```

-Then they will be allowed to authenticate, as their `ACME` domain is contained
+Then they will be allowed to authenticate, as their `ACME` domain exists inside
-inside of their distinguished name domain components (`dc=acme`).
-Comparison
+of their distinguished name domain components (`dc=acme`).
+Comparison against
-against each domain component will be performed in a **case-insensitive** manor.
+each domain component will be performed in a **case-insensitive** manor.

 If you would like to disable this check, you must call the static method `bypassDomainVerification`
 on the `WindowsAuthenticate` middleware inside of your `AuthServiceProvider`: